MundiaNderi/MundiaNderi/README.md

 ### Hi there 👋.
 I'm Serah

-- 🔭 I’m a Junior Frontent Engineer
+- 🔭 I’m a Junior Frontend Engineer
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to contribute to Open Source.
 - 🤔 I’m looking for help with React and TypeScript.